guillp/requests_oauth2client/README.md

 ### About DPoP nonces

-Authorization Server provided `DPoP` nonces will automatically be obeyed transparently by `OAuth2Client`.
+Authorization Server provided `DPoP` nonces are automatically and transparently handled by `OAuth2Client`.

-Likewise, when using one of the requests-compatible auth handlers provided by `requests_oauth2client`, any request that triggers a Resource-Server provided `DPoP` nonce will be automatically replayed with a new DPoP proof containing that
-nonce:
+Likewise, Resource Server provided `DPoP` nonces are supported when using the default `DPoPToken` class.
+This includes all requests-compatible auth handlers provided by `requests_oauth2client`, like `OAuth2AccessTokenAuth`, `OAuth2ClientCredentialsAuth`, `OAuth2AuthorizationCodeAuth`, etc.

+As an example, see the sample below:

 ```python
 from requests_oauth2client import OAuth2Client, OAuth2ClientCredentialsAuth